-The type of init-expression in a switch statement must be a scalar integer.
-If a case label has a constant-expression of equal value, then execution will continue after that label.
+The type of the init-expression value in a switch statement must be a scalar int or uint.
+The type of the constant-expression value in a case label also must be a scalar int or uint.
+When any pair of these values is tested for "equal value" and the types do not match, an implicit conversion will be done to convert the int to a uint (see section 4.1.10 "Implicit Conversions") before the compare is done.
+If a case label has a constant-expression of equal value to init-expression, execution will continue after that label.
+It is a compile-time error to have two case label constant-expression of equal value.
 Otherwise, if there is a default label, execution will continue after that label.
 Otherwise, execution skips the rest of the switch statement.
-It is an error to have more than one default or a replicated constant-expression.
+It is a compile-time error to have more than one default.
 A break statement not nested in a loop or other switch statement (either not nested or nested only in if or if-else statements) will also skip the rest of the switch statement.
-Fall through labels are allowed, but it is an error to have no statement between a label and the end of the switch statement.
-No statements are allowed in a switch statement.
+Fall through labels are allowed.
+No statements are allowed in a switch statement before the first case statement.

-No case or default labels can be nested inside other flow control nested within their corresponding switch.
+No case or default labels can be nested inside other statement or compound statement within their corresponding switch.